lopesgon/rate-my-post/readme.txt

 7. Manipulate Votes

 == Changelog ==

+= 3.3.0 =
+* Improvement: AMP Compatibility mode is no longer BETA and comes with style
+* Improvement: Ratings on archive pages are no longer shown for excluded posts
+* Improvement: Ratings on archive pages have an additional class if post hasn't been rated yet
+* Improvement: Added admin notices if additional configuration is required
+* Other small improvements

 = 3.2.1 =
 * Removed several PRO version templates which were added in the latest release (not used by the free version)